kamilsss655/ESPRI/README.md

 * Record videos and post on other platforms
 * Spread the word about this project
 * Write and edit the documentation
-* Donate to the project using the "Sponsor" button

 ## References